-1. They lean in
+1. Leaning in

 Good eye contact can lead to a strong emotional intimacy.
-If your date is maintaining good eye contact, not only does it mean they’re listening and interested, but it also means that they want to get closer to you as well.
+If your date is maintaining good eye contact, this not only means they’re listening and interested, but it also means that they want to get closer to you as well.
 It’s also a sure sign that your date is present, which is a good thing.
 If it seems like they’re struggling with making good eye contact due to nerves, try to cut them some slack; some people are better at it than others.

-4. Their body and face is open and warm
+4. Being open and warm

 5. They’re tongue-tied